GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-fortigate/index.md

 two outside interfaces that are connected to the internet and one inside interface that is connected to the private network.

-Make sure to replace the IP addresses based on your envrionment:
+Make sure to replace the IP addresses based on your environment:

     config system interface
         edit port1